-Due: Jan.
-8, 2025
+Due: Dec.
+5, 2025

-Each student will sign up to review one of the following books (one you have not previously read) and submit a 9-15 page report, double spaced, Times New Roman 12, with proper documentation (please use parenthetical notation for references to pages in the book).
+Each student will review one of the following books (one you have not previously read) and submit a 9-15 page report, double-spaced, Times New Roman 12, with proper documentation (please use parenthetical notation for references to pages in the book).